SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 You should have a good understanding of how the new .NET [Configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the Hystrix framework.
 A basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is necessary in order to configure the framework.

-You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services and the middleware used in the app.
-Specifically pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.
+You should also have a good understanding of how the [ASP.NET Core Startup class](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) is used in configuring the application services and the middleware used in the app.
+Specifically, pay attention to the usage of the `Configure()` and `ConfigureServices()` methods.

 In addition to the information below, review the [Netflix Hystrix Wiki](https://github.com/Netflix/Hystrix/wiki).
 The Steeltoe Hystrix framework implementation aligns closely with the Netflix implementation, and as such, the Wiki information is very relevant when it comes to Steeltoe.

-If you plan on using the Hystrix Dashboard, you should also spend time understanding the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) information on the wiki.
+If you plan to use the Hystrix Dashboard, you should also spend time understanding the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) information on the wiki.

-In order to use the Steeltoe framework you need to do the following:
+To use the Steeltoe framework:

-* Add Hystrix NuGet package references to your project.
+* Add Hystrix NuGet package references to your project
 * Define Hystrix Command(s) and/or Hystrix Collapser(s)
-* Configure Hystrix settings.
+* Configure Hystrix settings
-* Add Hystrix Command(s) and/or Collapser(s) to the container.
+* Add Hystrix Command(s) and/or Collapser(s) to the container
-* Use Hystrix Command(s) and/or Collapser(s) to invoke dependent services.
+* Use Hystrix Command(s) and/or Collapser(s) to invoke dependent services
-* Add and Use the Hystrix metrics stream service.
+* Add and Use the Hystrix metrics stream service

-> Note: Most of the example code in the following sections are based on using Hystrix in a ASP.NET Core application.
-If you are developing a ASP.NET 4.x application or a Console based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker) for example code you can use.
+> Note: Most of the code in the following sections is based on using Hystrix in an ASP.NET Core application.
+If you are developing an ASP.NET 4.x application or a Console based app, see the [other samples](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker) for example code you can use.

 ### 1.2.1 Add NuGet References

-There are two types of NuGets that you need to be concerned with when adding Hystrix to your application.
+There are two types of NuGet references to consider with when adding Hystrix to your application.

-The first type is required in order to bring in the basic Hystrix functionality into your application.
-It gives you the ability to define and execute commands in your application.
-The NuGet you choose to use depends on the type of the application you are building and what Dependency Injector you have chosen, if any.
+The first is required to bring the basic Hystrix functionality (the ability to define and execute commands) into your application.
+Choose from the following based on the type of the application you are building and what Dependency Injector you have chosen, if any.

 |App Type|Package|Description|
 |---|---|---|